|La Ronciniere||Self Catering||Flexible||1||2||1|

 This area has much to offer everyone.
 Locally it is referred to as the "France like it is supposed to be, The French secret".
 We look forward to meeting you and sharing.

 The kitchen is fully equipped, complete with fridge (with ice box) dishwasher, microwave, built-in oven and washing machine.

 There is a table and two chairs in the dining area.

-Comfortable seating for two and coffee table.
+Comfortable seating for 2 and coffee table.
 An electric log burner fire gives a focal point whilst the underfloor heating downstairs makes you feel cosy and warm on those cooler evenings.